Welcome to Teaching with Zoom!

 Designing your meeting notice is the first step to successful engagement with your class.
 Here are the basic steps to schedule a class meeting:

-- Log in with your Baruch or CUNY username and password credentials.
+- Log in with your CUNY credentials.

 - Click Schedule a Meeting